 - For 2018, DH is seeded in Division 7 along with Arlington Forest, Country Club Hills, Kent Gardens, Mosby Woods, and Sully Station.

-- Interested in the DH Swim Team?
-Then please plan to attend the swim team parent meeting Sunday May 6th 2:30pm in the DH Clubhouse.
+- The Swim Team Parent Meeting is Sunday May 6th 2:30pm in the DH Clubhouse.

-- A high-level look at the full 2018 swim team schedule is now available here.
-We will updating with opponents, locations, and other important details as they become available.
+- The full 2018 swim team schedule is now available here.

 - The swim and dive teams now have their own separate Swimtopia websites.
 You can find the new dive team site here.